School psychology challenges and benefits: Pediatric School Psychology

 Pediatric School Psychology is a sub-specialty that includes competencies of school, educational, and health psychology.
 Pediatric school psychologists bring knowledge of human learning and development, as well as understanding of school systems, chronic health conditions, and bio-psycho-social influences.
 Pediatric school psychologists work across multiple settings and share similar roles.
 Both professionals focus on prevention and intervention efforts related to students’ behavior, education, and physical health.
 Additionally, pediatric school psychologists can simplify collaboration between school systems, healthcare providers, and family systems to address the academic, social-emotional, behavioral, and overall health of students.
 Pediatric school psychologists also contribute to developing and maintaining Tier 1 prevention activities and the facilitation of health promotion programs structured to address the population they are serving.

 The field of Pediatric School Psychology is relatively new and requires doctoral level education.
 Traditional school psychology training programs are beginning to endorse pediatric school psychology subspecializations.
 For example, the University of South Florida requires students in the School Psychology Ph.D. program to have an area of emphasis, one option being pediatric school psychology.
 Lehigh University in Pennsylvania has a similar option to complete an endorsement in Pediatric School Psychology as part of their doctoral training, which requires 8 credit hours beyond the regular doctoral requirements.
 Students at Lehigh University enroll in the Pediatric School Psychology endorsement as a part of the competitive Leadership Training project supported by the U.S. Department of Education.

 While the majority of traditional school psychology programs do not offer a subspecialization in pediatric school psychology, this does not necessarily limit students.
-When a formal subspecialization option is not available, request and select field experiences in typical pediatric school psychology settings.
+When a formal subspecialization option is not available, one may request and select field experiences in typical pediatric school psychology settings.
 Typical settings include hospitals, school-based health clinics, and medical centers.
 The Pediatric School Psychology Interest Group is an interest group within the National Association of School Psychologists where members can discuss topics related to the subspecialization with experts in the field.
 The group also holds an annual meeting at the Annual Convention.